-The ‘Make In India’ campaign is going full throttle with the Government initiating key changes to its foreign direct investment policy and the finance budget providing further fillip with slew of regulatory reforms.
-Further, there is fresh hope for entry of foreign law firms.
+The ‘Make In India’ campaign is going full throttle with the Government initiating key changes to its foreign direct investment policy.
+The finance budget providing further fillip with a slew of regulatory reforms.
+Further, there is fresh hope for the entry of foreign law firms.
 Regulatory reforms indicate India’s commitment to foreign investment, which we’ll discuss in this blog.

-As you may be aware FDI in India is permitted through automatic or approval routes.
-Further, there are sector specific investment limits which permit FDI upto a certain percentage of equity contribution either automatically or subject to certain minimum conditions.
+As you may be aware FDI in India is permitt through automatic or approval routes.
+Further, there are sector-specific investment limits which permit FDI up to a certain percentage of equity contribution either automatically or subject to certain minimum conditions.
 Beyond the specified limit, FDI requires Government approval.

-Insurance: One of protected sectors has finally been opened up.
-The existing FDI cap of 26% under the automatic route was increased beyond 25% to 49% under the Government route.
+Insurance: They have finally opened up one of the protected sectors.
+The government increased the existing FDI cap of 26% under the automatic route to 49% under the Government route.

-Medical Devices: FDI in medical devices has been carved out of the pharmaceuticals sector and FDI upto 100% under the automatic route is permitted for manufacture of medical devices.
+Medical Devices: FDI in medical devices has been carved out of the pharmaceuticals sector and FDI up to 100% under the automatic route is permitted for the manufacture of medical devices.
 Consequently, the conditions applicable to the pharmaceutical sector will not apply.

 Construction Development: FDI upto 100% is permitted in the construction development sector subject to certain conditions, which were recently amended.
 The important amended conditions are: